full-elevator/FFTdraw/README.md

 # FFTdraw

-Read an FFT frequency-intensity plot drawn by hand, and generate sound from it - v0.2
+Read an FFT frequency-intensity plot drawn by hand, and generate sound from it - v0.3

 A little experiment with sounds.
 Not really user-friendly, well-optimized, or useful, but it is capable of making a wide range of strange sounds by changing the plot and the _fft_length_ parameter.
 I'll gladly accept any bug reports.

 # Possible updates

- - [ ] An option to smoothen the straight lines and make the sound wider/deeper/mellower.
+ - [x] An option to smoothen the lines and make the sound wider/deeper/mellower, ideally after setting up all the waypoints.
  - [ ] The program malfunctions when using a NumPy array to convert to sound in the final step (FFT is fine).
 I don't yet know why...
  - [x] No more fuss with MS Paint: switching to Matplotlib.
 It'll feature easier drawing, customizable scaling of the FFT plot, and an option to display the waveform.
  - [ ] An API to take input data and draw peaks automatically.